-other relevant information necessary to identify the specific textbook or instructional materials required and recommended for each course.
+(7)other relevant information necessary to identify the specific textbook or instructional materials required and recommended for each course.

+c.
 Any request for an exception to a deadline shall be submitted to the Provost/designee and shall include a statement regarding the exceptional circumstances giving rise to the request.

-(d) A procedure to document the intent of the course instructor or the academic department offering the course to use all items ordered, including
+4. A procedure to document the intent of the course instructor or the academic department offering the course to use all items ordered, including

 each individual item sold as part of a bundled package, before the selection is finalized.

-(e) A determination by the course instructor or academic department offering the course, before a textbook or instructional material is selected, of the extent to which a new edition differs significantly and substantively from earlier versions and the value to the student of changing to a new edition or the extent to which an open-access textbook or instructional material is available.
+5. A determination by the course instructor or academic department offering the course, before a textbook or instructional material is selected, of the extent to which a new edition differs significantly and substantively from earlier versions and the value to the student of changing to a new edition or the extent to which an open-access textbook or instructional material is available.

-(f) A procedure to make required and recommended textbooks and instructional materials for each course offering available to students who otherwise cannot afford the cost of the textbook including consideration of the extent to which an open-access textbook or instructional material may be used.
+6. A procedure to make required and recommended textbooks and instructional materials for each course offering available to students who otherwise cannot afford the cost of the textbook including consideration of the extent to which an open-access textbook or instructional material may be used.

-(g)A procedure(s) by which students can obtain required textbooks and instructional materials prior to receipt of their financial aid distribution, when necessary.
+7. A procedure by which students can obtain required textbooks and instructional materials prior to receipt of their financial aid distribution, when necessary.

-(h) A deadline for posting a hyperlink to lists of required and recommended
+8. A deadline for posting a hyperlink to lists of required and recommended

 textbooks and instructional materials for at least 95 percent of all courses and course sections offered for the upcoming term in the university’s course registration system and on the university’s website.
 The designated university official shall determine compliance with this requirement no later than forty-five (45) days prior to the first day of classes for each term.
 Any request for an exception to the compliance deadline shall be submitted in writing to the designated university official and shall provide a reasonable justification for an exception.
 A course or section added after the notification deadline is exempt from this notification requirement.
 The posted list shall include the following information for each required and recommended textbook and instructional materials:

-1. the International Standard Book Number (ISBN); or
+a. the International Standard Book Number (ISBN); or

-2. other identifying information which shall include, at a minimum:
+b. other identifying information which shall include, at a minimum:

-a. the title,
+i. the title,

-b. all authors listed, c. publisher,
+ii. all authors listed, iii. publisher,

-d. edition number, e. copyright date, f. published date, and
+iv. edition number, v. copyright date, vi. published date, and

-g. other relevant information necessary to identify the specific textbook or instructional materials required and recommended for each course.
+vii. other relevant information necessary to identify the specific textbook or instructional materials required and recommended for each course.

-h.
+9. .
 Consultation with school districts to identify practices that impact the cost of dual enrollment textbooks and instructional materials to school districts, including, but not limited to, the length of time that textbooks and instructional materials remain in use.

+10. Completion of an attestation by each faculty member or instructor attesting that they have reviewed all required course materials for each course they teach, and that the materials are appropriate for the course.
+An attestation for each course must be completed each semester before the materials are presented or assigned to the students.

+a.
+“Course materials” include but are not limited to textbooks, test and assignment questions, assigned and supplemental readings, and any other instructional material the faculty member plans to assign to students to read and review in the course.

+b.
+The attestation shall be completed on a form or within a system designated by the university.

+c.
+If the university is using an adjunct or temporary instructor for a course and has selected the materials for the course, the individual responsible for selecting the materials for the course must complete the attestation.